The Schur multiplier norm and its dual norm: Introduction

-In the general case where $X$ is a complex $m \times n$ matrix we use the standard trick and apply the theorems \ref{ScSa} and \ref{cbBSa} to the self-adjoint complex $(m+n) \times (m+n)$ matrix $Y$ given by and in this way we do get some new insights into the possible ways to estimate the norms $\|X \|_S $ and $\|X\|_{cbB}.$ We will present our findings in Section \ref{GenCase}.
+Section \ref{Exa} contains an example which shows that for a complex self-adjoint $2n \times 2n$ matrix $Y$ we may have so the obvious candidate for the optimal positive matrix in Theorem \ref{SchurNorm}, when applied to this $Y$ does not work very well.
+This example is also related to Walter's inequality from \cite{Wa}.

-In Section \ref{LP} we transform the statement in Theorem \ref{cbBSa} into a question of solving a {\em linear program} $(\cp)$ and then we show that the dual program and its solution is closely connected to the duality between the cbB-norm and the Schur multiplier norm.
+In Section \ref{LP} we transform the statement in Corollary \ref{cbBSa} into a question of solving an {\em infinite formal version of a linear program} and then we show that the corresponding infinite formal dual program has the same optimal value and its optimal solutions are closely connected to the duality between the $\cas^*$-norm and the Schur multiplier norm.
+R. A. Horn uses the words {\em Hadamard multiplier} instead of the words {\em Schur multiplier,} and we recommend his survey article \cite{Ho} as an introduction to the literature on Hadamard multipliers.